casper-hansen/Statistical_Significance_Testing/article/article.md

 The interpretation is that we first checked the bold1 and bold2 pair, which ran into no issues of being statistically significant from the distribution.
 In a sense, this means that both these values are "cleared".
 But when we introduce bold3 into a pair with bold2, we observe that the boldness value array is statistically significant from the distribution.
 Since we introduced bold3, it means that this value is the odd one out - the one to remove from our dataset.

 After removing bold3 from our dataset, we go and standardize the values and can apply a threshold value.
 For example, one could apply a threshold value at 0.65 and a rule saying: *anything above the threshold is a section heading*.

+## Conclusion

+These statistical tests are important to have in your toolbox so that you can analyze data and solve real-world problems.
+We have now seen how multiple statistical tests can be of use in practical scenarios.
+You have gotten an introduction on p-values, hypotheses, and subsequently now seen them applied to datasets.
+In the future, you should be able to do the visualizations and implement a statistical test on your exact dataset.